furudean/webchain/SPEC.md

 # webchain Specification (draft)

-webchain is a decentralized [webring](https://en.wikipedia.org/wiki/Webring), where each website can nominate other websites to create a walkable graph of trust.
+webchain is a decentralized [webring](https://en.wikipedia.org/wiki/Webring), where each member website can nominate other websites, creating a walkable graph of trust.

 Each member can nominate new members, who in turn can invite members.
 Each node has a responsibility to ensure that its nominations are trustworthy and don't